 Future bosses do this.
 Prospective football coaches do this.
 Even college admissions officers do this.
 And, of course, curious future dates.
 Social media teenagers check up on each other, too.
-So, as you prepare to undertake spring cleaning in your household, I suggest having your teen set aside some time to spring clean their social media accounts.
+So, as you prepare to undertake spring cleaning in your household, I suggest having your teen set aside some time to spring clean up social media accounts.
 (It’s not a bad idea for adults, either.)

 Make sure they’re sharing their best self, following accounts that support their goals, and using all the latest privacy settings to protect themselves.
 It may be the first impression they make!

+Need to clean up their online presence?
 Here’s how you can walk them through it:

 Step 1: Polish Your Posts